-Levy Area Account No. No. of ET's Cost Per ET Amount Payable Water and Sewerage Headworks Levies are e charged under Se ction 306 of the Water Management Act 2000 and amounts payable are set out be elow. - Water Headworks - Central 8175.1 1.2 848 \$1,017 Rous County Council (Except Nimbin) 9200.2 1.2 3275 \$3,930 Sewerage Headworks South Lismore Treatment Plant 7175.1 1.2 2403 \$2,883 Total \$7,830 ET's CORRECT - PLANNING SERVICES OFFICER The cost per ET is in accordance with the rel Plan applicable, as at the date of development evant Lismore Contr ibutions P // ction 64 LEVIES CORRECT - FINANCIAL SERVICES OFFIC / Total levies at current rates (actual amount to be calculated wher n final plan submitted).
-A COPY OF THIS ADVICE MUST BE PRESENTED WHEN MAKING PAYMENT DATE: R CASHIE RECEIPT NO: R:

-Cashier to Note:
+Levy Area Account No. No. of ET's Cost Per ET Amount Payable Water and Sewerage Headworks Levies are e charged under Se ection 306 of the Water Management Act 2000 and amounts payable are set out be elow.
+Water Headworks - Central 8175.1 1.2 848 \$1,017 Rous County Council (Except Nimbin) 9200.2 1.2 3275 \$3,930 Sewerage Headworks South Lismore Treatment Plant 7175.1 1.2 2403 \$2,883 Total \$7,830 ET'S CORRECT - PLANNING SERVICES OFFICE R DATE // Plan applicable, as at the date of development Levies Correct - Financial Services Office DATE // Total levies at current rates (actual amount to be calculated wher n final plan submitted).
+A COPY OF THIS ADVICE MUST BE PRESENTED WHEN MAKING PAYMENT DATE: R CASHIE RECEIPT NO: R: COUNC Cashier to Note: CIL USE ONLY -1.0 This section must be completed by a Financi al Services Officer p rior to rece eipt.
+I hereby certify that the fees payable have be een checked to ensu re that; the Consumer Price Index has been app where the period between the date of c olied to the schedule onsent and the date of Section of payme 94 fees and sent is in exces Section 64 fe s of twelve ( months.

-COUNCIL USE ONLY

-This section must be completed by a Financial Services Officer prior to receipt.

-I hereby certify that the fees payable have been checked to ensure that;

-the Consumer Price Index has been applied to the schedule of Section 94 fees and Section 64 fees, where the period between the date of consent and the date of payment is in excess of twelve (12) months.

-Subject Draft LEP Amendment No. 26 - Building Works Within the Floodway.
+Subject Draft LEP Amendment No. 26 - Building Works Within

-File No S918
+the Floodway.

 Prepared by Senior Strategic Planner

 Reason Close of exhibition period

 Objective Adoption of LEP Amendment No. 26 with modifications

 Strategic Plan Link Economic Development

-Management Plan Activity Review and update planning controls
+Management Plan Review and update planning controls